93v/dynatron/README.md

       .returnValues(),
   ])
   .returnConsumedCapacity()
-  .$execute(); // This function will set the return type to TransactWriteItemsOutput
+  .$(); // This function will set the return type to TransactWriteItemsOutput
 ```

 #### Usual usage of `transactWrite`